 Brand names do not really matter when it comes to buying hiking boots.
 The fit is always the top consideration when it comes to finding high-cut hiking boots.
-Many popular brands carrying outdoor lines have different models to choose from.
+Many popular brands (like Scarpa and Danner) carrying outdoor lines have different models to choose from.
 The price could also vary from pocket-friendly to very expensive.
 However, brands could become a determining factor when buying from an online store that demands sizing reference.

 Do high-top hiking boots need breaking in?

 Breaking in is one of the things that hikers need to do to.
 Upon purchase, they need to wear the shoes for a couple of hours a few days before their hike so that their feet will get used to the feel of the shoes.
 This process will prevent them from getting blisters and black toes during the actvity.
 High-top hiking boots which are made of burlier materials are expected to cause more pain and blisters if not properly broken in before the trip.

 - Danner Raptor 650

 - Ecco Track II High